-In addition, both the person and caregiver should be informed and understand the clear indications for when they should seek clinical care.
+In addition, both the person and caregiver should be informed and understand the indications for when they should seek clinical care.
 Although mild illness typically can be self-managed or managed with outpatient or telemedicine visits, illness may quickly worsen days after the initial onset of symptoms.

-Self-Quarantine: Persons in self-quarantine need to mask and separate from household members, especially those who are not fully vaccinated or have not had COVID-19 in the last 3 months.
+self-quarantine need to wear a mask indoors and separate from household members, especially those who are not fully vaccinated and boosted or who have not had COVID-19 in the last 3 months.

 Persons in self-isolation or self-quarantine should seek medical assistance:

 unhoused or who are unable to appropriately or safely self-isolate or self-quarantine at home.
 Alternate sites could include hotels, college dormitories, or other places, such as converted public spaces.
 Additionally, local public health jurisdictions are encouraged to partner with community organizations to leverage existing resources to provide supportive and culturally appropriate services to persons who are self-isolating and self-quarantining.

-See the Dymally-Alatorre Bilingual Services Act for more information on communication requirements with persons who need language translation assistance.
+Dymally-Alatorre Bilingual Services Act for more information on communication requirements with persons who need language translation assistance.